yakimka/rst_tutorial/l/1_1_what_is_restructured_text.rst

 **Your Task:**

-Familiarize yourself with the example below.
-Try making small changes:
+The example text below is pre-loaded in the interactive editor.
+Your task is to modify this existing text.
+Try the following:

-1. Add a new paragraph.
+1. Add a new paragraph of your own after the existing paragraphs.
-2. Try changing some text to be *emphasized* (italic) or **strongly emphasized** (bold).
+    For example, write a short sentence about what you hope to learn.
+2. In one of the original paragraphs (like the first or second one), select some words and make them *emphasized* (italic).
+    Then, select different words in another original paragraph and make them **strongly emphasized** (bold).
-3. Add a new line of ``inline literal text``.
+3. Add a new sentence to any paragraph (or your new paragraph) that includes ``inline literal text``.
+For instance, you could write:
+    "I want to learn how to use the ``.. code-block::`` directive."

-   Observe how your changes are rendered in the HTML output panel.
+Observe how your changes are rendered in the HTML output panel as you type.

 # Lesson Example